letung3105/csproject-2020-siem/docs/sprint01/review.md

 ---

+# Plans for next week

+*Sprint planning:* Saturday, Oct.
+16 2020

++ Work on non-function requirements.
++ Tackle task 4.
+    + Fix existing modules (if needed) for integration.
+    + Starts prioritizing the alerts.
++ Might start working on task 3, when we come up with some interesting ideas.

+---

 # Setup a web service using Apache server

 Setup a simple web server that requires *BasicAuth* to access its root.